-Perfecting the Inspection: Showmanship Crossovers with Brad Kearns
+ICYMI: Perfecting the Inspection – Showmanship Crossovers with Brad Kearns

-For those of you who grew up in 4-H showing livestock, showmanship and how one presents the animal and the inspection is probably the most important part of the class.
+For those of you who grew up in 4-H showing livestock and showmanship, the inspection is probably the most essential part of the class.
 With horses, watching winning exhibitors present their horse for inspection is like viewing a well-choreographed dance routine.
 When practiced and perfected, the motions are fluid and enjoyable to watch.

 A Silent Interview

 Imagine the inspection in showmanship is like a silent business interview where the exhibitor presents his or her product (the horse) to a potential proprietor (the judge).
 Crossovers are crucial to communicating confidence and expertise.

 Kearns explains, “The crossovers in the showmanship are judged with a few criteria in mind.
 Correctness is the most important and should be the easiest to gain points.
 Practice, practice, practice – either with your trainer, parent, friend, or imaginary judge doing the walk around.
 Think of the horse as a clock for the crossovers.
 If the exhibitor is on the near (left) side, then, they should be at 10 o’clock.
 Then, as they move comparable to the judge’s position, they will move to 2 o’clock on the far side.”

 Kearns adds, “Quality is the second criteria and will improve with practice.
 The more a person practices, the more confident they will become, this, in turn, will gain them points in smoothness, finesse, and confidence.”